Organ donation: Organ shortfall

-The demand for organs significantly surpasses the number of donors everywhere in the world.
+The demand for organs significantly exceeds the number of donors worldwide.
 There are more potential recipients on organ donation waiting lists than organ donors.
 In particular, due to significant advances in dialysis techniques, patients with end-stage renal disease (ESRD) can survive longer than ever before.
-Because these patients do not die as quickly as they used to, and as kidney failure increases with the rising age and prevalence of high blood pressure and diabetes in a society, the need especially for kidneys rises every year.
+Because these patients do not die as quickly as they used to, and as kidney failure increases with the rising age and prevalence of high blood pressure and diabetes in a society, the need, especially for kidneys, rises every year.

 As of March 2014, about 121,600 people in the United States are on the waiting list, although about a third of those patients are inactive and could not receive a donated organ.
-Wait times and success rates for organs differ significantly between organs due to demand and procedure difficulty.
+Wait times and success rates vary significantly across organs due to demand and procedure difficulty.
 As of 2007, three-quarters of patients in need of an organ transplant were waiting for a kidney, and as such kidneys have much longer waiting times.
-As stated by the Gift of Life Donor Program website, the median patient who ultimately received an organ waited 4 months for a heart or lung—but 18 months for a kidney, and 18–24 months for a pancreas because demand for these organs substantially outstrips supply.
+As stated on the Gift of Life Donor Program website, the median patient who ultimately received an organ waited 4 months for a heart or lung—but 18 months for a kidney, and 18–24 months for a pancreas because demand for these organs substantially outstrips supply.
 An increased prevalence of self-driving cars could exacerbate this problem: In the US, 13% of organ donations come from car crash victims, and autonomous vehicles are projected to reduce the frequency of car crashes.

 In Australia, there are 10.8 transplants per million people, about a third of the Spanish rate.
 The Lions Eye Institute, in Western Australia, houses the Lions Eye Bank.
 The Bank was established in 1986 and coordinates the collection, processing and distribution of eye tissue for transplantation.
 The Lions Eye Bank also maintains a waitlist of patients who require corneal graft operations.

 About 100 corneas are provided by the Bank for transplant each year, but there is still a waiting list for corneas.
 "To an economist, this is a basic supply-and-demand gap with tragic consequences."
 Approaches to addressing this shortfall include: